-Derivative and leveraged products – such as spread bets and CFDs – are popular choices for trend-following strategies, because they enable traders to go both long and short.
+Derivative and leveraged products – such as CFDs – are popular choices for trend-following strategies, because they enable traders to go both long and short.
 Here, you would put up a small initial deposit (called margin) to open a larger position.
 Note that leveraged trading is high risk and you could lose more than your initial deposit amount, because your total profit or loss is based on the total position size.
 Make sure you have adequate risk management steps in place.

 Trend traders will use indicators throughout the trend to identify potential retracements, which are temporary moves against the prevailing trend.
 Trend traders will often take little notice of retracements, but it’s important to confirm it’s a temporary move rather than a complete reversal – which is often a signal to close a trade.

 Range trading is a strategy that seeks to take advantage of consolidating markets – the term to describe a market price that remains within lines of support and resistance.
 Range trading is popular among very short-term traders (known as scalpers), as it focusses on short-term profit taking, however it can be seen across all timeframes and styles.

 While trend traders focus on the overall trend, range traders will focus on the short-term oscillations in price.
 They will open long positions when the price is moving between two clear levels and is not breaking above or below either.

 This is a popular forex trading strategy, as many traders work off the idea that the very liquid currencies market remains in a tight trading range, with significant volatility in between these levels.
 This means that short-term traders can seek to take advantage of these fluctuations between known support and resistance levels.